-Where skilled technical staff is hard to find, retail colocation services make more sense, and the lines of and definitions for wholesale data center and retail colocation get blurred.
-Some service providers have adjusted their SLA’s and service offerings and classified them as “wholo” data center services.
+Where skilled technical staff is hard to find, retail colocation services make more sense, and the lines and definitions for wholesale data center and retail colocation get blurred.
+Some service providers have adjusted their service level agreements (SLAs) and service offerings and classified them as “wholo” data center services.

 Contract Terms and Colocation Definition

-Due to the physical scale and utility demands of wholesale services, a longer contract is usually required.
+Due to wholesale services' physical scale and utility demands, a longer contract is usually required.

-It also will require more capital investment outlay before systems and floor space is installed and configured.
+It also will require more capital investment outlay before systems and floor space are installed and configured.

 Elasticity of Demand

-In the wholesale data center space, providers like Microsoft Azure and Amazon Web Services offer usage-based pricing.
+Providers like Microsoft Azure and Amazon Web Services offer usage-based pricing in the wholesale data center space.
 Colocation customers also have peaks and valleys in their bandwidth and computing capacity utilization.
-Educated customers are demanding the same sorts of pricing models for colocation as their wholesale counterparts.
+Educated customers demand the same pricing models for colocation as their wholesale counterparts.

 DCIM and SDDCs

-Software-defined data centers, virtualization software, and other data center infrastructure management (DCIM) software is changing the game for colocation customers.
+Software-defined data centers, virtualization software, and other data center infrastructure management (DCIM) software are changing the game for colocation customers.
 This offers better visibility into: